cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 In case of primary pod failure, the cluster will go into failover mode.
 Please refer to the ["Failover" section](failover.md) for details.

-## Behavior on exhausted disk storage
+## Behavior when disk becomes full

 Exhaustion of storage is a well known issue for PostgreSQL clusters.
 The [Postgres documentation](https://www.postgresql.org/docs/current/disk-full.html)